The Screen command in Linux allows the user to create multiple virtual terminals that can be saved by name and reopened using keyboard shortcuts.

 You can check to see if it’s installed by running the following:

-I am using Pop OS which is a Debian derivative distribution that uses the apt package manger.
+I am using Pop OS which is a Debian derivative distribution that uses the apt package manager.
 Screen is not installed by default, so I will type:

 sudo apt install screen